NKSG/ns-3-backoff-patch/README.md

 A temporary workaround for the ns-3 wireless backoff problem

-The dcf-manager.patch is based on the following bug discussion https://www.nsnam.org/bugzilla/show_bug.cgi?id=737
+The dcf-manager.patch is based on the following bug discussion: https://www.nsnam.org/bugzilla/show_bug.cgi?id=737

 The dca-txop.patch is based on the following discussion in the ns-3-user google group: